Miami University Voice of America Learning Center

 The Miami University Voice of America Learning Center (Miami VOALC) is a satellite campus of Miami University in West Chester, Ohio.
 It is one of three regional campuses of Miami University.
-It is located on a portion of the former Voice of America Bethany Relay Station.
-Classes began in January 2009.
+Founded in 2009, it is located on a portion of the former Voice of America Bethany Relay Station.

-Academic Provision
+Academics

 Miami VOALC offers the same degree programs and classes as Miami Middletown and Miami Hamilton.
 Miami VOALC also hosts Miami's MBA program.